MicrosoftDocs/sql-docs/docs/t-sql/statements/alter-availability-group-transact-sql.md

  Specifies that the primary replica commits transactions without waiting for this secondary replica to harden the log (synchronous-commit availability mode).
 You can specify ASYNCHRONOUS_COMMIT for up to five availability replicas, including the primary replica.

  CONFIGURATION_ONLY
  Specifies that the primary replica synchronously commit availability group configuration metadata to the master database on this replica.
 The replica will not contain user data.
+This option:

+- Can be hosted on any edition of SQL Server, including Express Edition.
+- Requires the data mirroring endpoint of the CONFIGURATION_ONLY replica to be type `WITNESS`.
+- Can not be altered.
+- Is not valid when `CLUSTER_TYPE = WSFC`.

-For more information, see [Configuration only replica](../../linux/sql-server-linux-availability-group-configuration-only-replica.md).
+   For more information, see [Configuration only replica](../../linux/sql-server-linux-availability-group-ha.md).

  AVAILABILITY_MODE is required in the ADD REPLICA ON clause and optional in the MODIFY REPLICA ON clause.
 For more information, see [Availability Modes &#40;Always On Availability Groups&#41;](../../database-engine/availability-groups/windows/availability-modes-always-on-availability-groups.md).